Plutonomicon/plutonomicon/numeric.md

     GT -> one
 ```

 This is an adequate definition: both `Integer` and `Rational` can be valid instances, based on a function already provided by Plutus (but hard to find).
-The basis taken by Plutus for absolute value differs slightly from the treatment we&#39;ve provided; instead, they define the following:
+The basis taken by Plutus for absolute value differs slightly from the treatment we've provided; instead, they define the following:

 ```haskell
 -- Provided by Plutus in Data.Ratio